 Start Screen for Visual StudioDownload this extension from the Visual Studio Marketplace or get the latest CI build from Open VSIX Gallery.
 Your first five seconds in Visual Studio should feel fast.
 Start Screen replaces the default launch experience with a clean, modern dashboard that gets you into code immediately - no clicking through menus, no waiting.

-Get to work in one clickOpen a recent solution, create a new project, open a folder, or clone a repo - all from a single, focused screen.
-The action bar puts every common workflow front and center so you never have to dig through File menus again.
+Get to work in one clickOpen a recent solution, create a new project, open a project or folder, clone a repo, or attach and reattach to a process - all from a single, focused screen.
+The action bar puts every common workflow front and center so you never have to dig through File or Debug menus again.
 Your recent projects, superchargedStart Screen doesn't just list your recent files.
 It understands how you work: Find anything instantly.
 Type a few characters and the search filter narrows your list in real time.
 Pin the projects you care about most so they always float to the top.
 See your Git status at a glance.
 Every repo shows its current branch, ahead/behind counts, uncommitted changes, and the last commit time - all loaded in the background so the UI stays snappy.
 Hover for the full picture, or spot a detached HEAD before you accidentally commit to nowhere.
 Stay organized.
 Projects are grouped by when you last touched them - Today, This week, This month - so yesterday's prototype doesn't bury this morning's deadline.
 Right-click for power moves.
-Open the containing folder, launch a terminal, copy the path, pin, unpin, or remove - all from a context menu with keyboard shortcuts.
+Open the containing folder, launch a terminal, pull the latest Git changes, copy the path, pin, unpin, or remove - all from a context menu with keyboard shortcuts.

 Developer news, built right inA curated feed of engineering news from the Visual Studio Blog, .NET Blog, and more lives right next to your project list.
 It refreshes in the background and caches locally, so it's always ready and never slows you down.
 Want different sources?
 Drop your own RSS or Atom feeds into a simple JSON file and Start Screen picks them up automatically - no restart needed.